JCMexplains/writing-for-success-2023/textbook.md

 >
 >One common effect of video game addiction is isolation and withdrawal from social experiences.
-Video game players often hide in their homes or in Internet cafés for days at a time---only reemerging for the most pressing tasks and necessities.
+Video game players often hide in their homes or in internet cafés for days at a time---only reemerging for the most pressing tasks and necessities.
 The effect of this isolation can lead to a breakdown of communication skills and often a loss in socialization.
 While it is true that many games, especially massive multiplayer online